-Coronavirus FAQs: How To Stay Safe While Protesting; When To Go Out After Recovery
+Coronavirus FAQs: How To Stay Safe While Protesting, When To Go Out After Recovery

 All experts we spoke to, as well as the CDC traveling guidelines, agree that one of the main factors to consider when traveling during the pandemic is the rate of transmission in the area you're coming from and the rate in the area where you're headed.
 If you're coming from a place with a relatively high number of new cases each day, and you're not self-isolating, you may be infected and not yet realize it.

-One precaution to avoid triggering any infections in your destination, then, is to isolate at home as much as possible for two weeks prior to departure and practice social distancing measures — like wearing a mask and staying six feet away from others — anytime you do go out in public spaces.
+One precaution to avoid triggering any infections in your destination then is to isolate at home as much as possible for two weeks before departure and practice social distancing measures — such as wearing a mask and staying 6 feet away from others — anytime you do go out in public spaces.
 That way you lessen the risk of unknowingly bringing the virus with you into your destination.

-"I think that [even] if somebody has been sheltered at home, has been really cautious and is very unlikely to be infected when they enter a new place, then that new place might [still] recommend that they be quarantined," says Dr. Dr. Davidson Hamer of Boston University.
+"I think that [even] if somebody has been sheltered at home, has been really cautious and is very unlikely to be infected when they enter a new place, then that new place might [still] recommend that they be quarantined," said Boston University's Hamer.
 "But honestly, their risk of transmitting disease is probably close to zero because they haven't had any exposure [in their local community]."

 But there is another way you could become exposed — your method of travel.
-If you drive alone with minimal stops, there's probably a lower chance that you have been exposed to a symptomatic individual than if you board a crowded bus or plane, says Dr. Abraar Karan of Harvard Medical School.
-Read more about the risks of driving vs. flying here.
+If you drive alone with minimal stops, there's probably a lower chance that you have been exposed to a symptomatic individual than if you board a crowded bus or plane, said Karan of Harvard Medical School.
+Read more about the risks of driving versus flying here.

 Self-isolation measures in a new location also depend on where you bed down once you arrive.
-If you're staying with friends or family, then you should discuss what precautions they have been taking prior to your arrival and make sure you're not exposing yourself to additional risk in their home.
+If you're staying with friends or family, then you should discuss what precautions they have been taking before your arrival and make sure you're not exposing yourself to additional risk in their home.

 "When we move from one place to another, it would be ideal to self-isolate for 14 days.
-But if not, try for at least five days," says Lawrence Gostin, a global health specialist at Georgetown University.
+But if not, try for at least five days," said Gostin, the global health specialist at Georgetown.
 "And when you do begin to relax measures and go back out into the world, take very special care.
-Be even more rigorous with your hand washing, disinfecting, mask usage and social distancing."
+Be even more rigorous with your hand-washing, disinfecting, mask usage and social distancing."